 Together, they turn the concept of decision making into a data-driven technology.
 This technology produces lucrative results and is capable of bringing innovation along with automation into every business sector.
 Recent research on ML growth by Gartner estimates that by 2021 more than 30 percent of big enterprises around the world will embrace artificial intelligence as part of their operational business model.
 And here’s why it’s becoming so remarkably favored.

+Before knowing the machine learning limitations, let's look at the opportunities.
 Artificial intelligence unveils the hidden power of big data.
 If a business is operating an extensive customer base, such computing algorithms will simplify customer segmentation, produce more precise targeting strategies and regulate potential risks.
 With enhanced analysis methods and greater processing speed, you can resolve complex business tasks: it provides automation and gives a way to cost-efficiency.

 The digital era produces and piles ups tons of data at such high speed that manual processing of information along with its interpretation is becoming less and less possible for us humans.
 Data mining is the consecutive process of database examination and data exploration that results in the generation of information that you can use to make a decision.
 With machine learning techniques, data mining process can be automated.
 Information that it generates builds credible predictions and assumptions.